Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 Can You Offer Specialized GLP-1 Nutritional Counseling Without a License?

 There are no particular legal requirements for offering nutritional counseling for GLP-1 therapies.
-However, each state may have rules and restrictions on delivering nutritional counseling in general.
+However, each state may have specific rules and restrictions regarding the delivery of nutritional counseling.
 These will still apply, even if you are working with Ozempic or Wegovy patients.

 Are There Other Weight Loss Drugs You Can Specialize in as a Nutritionist?